YanuarArif/ide-config/Rules.md

 ---

-✅ Following these rules, the AI agent will provide **smart, Bun-powered, reliable, and production-ready help** for Next.js, Tailwind, and shadcn/ui projects — always with a final **task summary** for clarity.
+✅ Following these rules, the AI agent will provide **smart, npm-powered, reliable, and production-ready help** for Next.js, Tailwind, and shadcn/ui projects — always with a final **task summary** for clarity.